LindoNkambule/spcancestry/README.md

 ## Performance
 Below is a figure, stratified by true population label, showing how SPCAncestry performs at correctly classifying samples to true population ancestry vs. the gnomAD RF.
-We use an arbitrary probability threshold of >= 0.9 to classify a sample as belonging to a population
+We use a probability threshold of >= 0.9 to classify a sample as belonging to a population

 ![performance comparison with gnomAD RF](paper/fig1.png)